Skip to content

 /mnt/disks/data/chromadb/ Semantic search index Yes -- rebuilt on startup

-/mnt/disks/data/obsidian-config/ ob CLI auth token No -- requires ob login
+/mnt/disks/data/obsidian-config/headless/ ob login auth token No -- requires interactive ob login

 /mnt/disks/data/letsencrypt/ SSL certificates Yes -- re-issued by certbot